 Free Pedestrian and Bicycle Safety Assessments for California Communities

-The primary objectives of a Pedestrian Safety Assessment (PSA) are:
+The primary objectives of a Pedestrian Safety Assessment (PSA) and Bicycle Safety Assessment (BSA) are:

-To meet these objectives, Tech Transfer provides free Pedestrian Safety Assessments, in which evaluators will review your city or county's pedestrian safety conditions, programs, and needs, and suggest new strategies to improve pedestrian safety.
+Tech Transfer provides free Pedestrian and Bicycle Safety Assessments, in which evaluators will review your city or county's pedestrian or bicycle safety conditions, programs, and needs, and suggest new strategies to improve pedestrian or bicycle safety.

-Any city or county agency in California can initiate a request for a PSA.
-After a thorough interview of local agency staff, a team of two pedestrian safety experts will visit the city or county for one day to conduct an evaluation using the comprehensive Guide for Conducting Pedestrian Safety Assessments to help the community achieve the objectives listed above.
+Any city or county agency in California can initiate a request for a PSA or BSA.
+After a thorough interview of local agency staff, a team of two safety experts will visit the city or county for one day to conduct an evaluation using the comprehensive Guide for Conducting Pedestrian Safety Assessments or the Guide for Conducting Bicycle Safety Assessmentsto help the community achieve their objectives listed above.

 A team of two pedestrian safety experts conduct the assessment and prepare a report.
 These two safety experts perform field observations, analyze relevant data and information, and hold discussions with the city's key staff and representatives.
 In addition, the evaluators review the city's current pedestrian safety-related programs, with a view to increasing the overall effectiveness of the programs.
 After completing the one-day visit, the two evaluators prepare a report for the city summarizing their findings and suggestions.
 This report presents the findings and suggestions for improvements derived from:

 The benchmarking analysis aims to provide the city with information on current best practices and how the city compares.
 A walking audit is conducted at various locations, as determined in coordination with city staff.
 The observations made during the walking audit are used to suggest policies and physical improvements that could enhance pedestrian safety and accessibility, and in some instances, economic vitality.